aws-samples/data-masking-framework/README.md

-## data-mask-framework
+## 						   Data-Masking-Framework

+Data Masking Framework (DMF) is a configuration driven approach to mask sensitive data using hashing or encryption in an AWS Data Lakes.
+This uses PySpark with EMR or Glue based environment.
+The configuration contains Glue catalog tables and columns and the associated data masking approach.
+The data masking uses the following following are the used for data masking.

+1. Reversible data encryption using a key

+2. Non-reversible data masking using hashing algorithm (sha256, sha512)

+ This framework also supports key based lookup using the original data.

 This project has two main components.

-A python util to deal with datamasking process:
+A python util to for the basic datamasking process

-See [datamask-pyutil](./python/datamask-pyutil/README.md) for more information.
+See [datamask-pyutil](https://github.com/aws-samples/data-masking-framework/blob/main/python/datamask-pyutil/README.md) for more information.

-And a emr-launch stack to make it automatic:
+EMR-launch stack to make the process automated.

-See [datamask-emr-launch](./stacks/datamask-emr-launch/README.md) for more information.

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [datamask-emr-launch](https://github.com/aws-samples/data-masking-framework/blob/main/stacks/datamask-emr-launch/README.md) for more information.

-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.